 Drowning is respiratory impairment resulting from submersion in a liquid medium.
 It can be nonfatal (previously called near drowning) or fatal.
 Drowning results in hypoxia, which can damage multiple organs, including the lungs and brain.
-Treatment is supportive, including reversal of respiratory and cardiac arrest, hypoxia, hypoventilation, and hypothermia.
+Treatment is supportive, including reversal of respiratory arrest and cardiac arrest, hypoxia, hypoventilation, and hypothermia.

 Drowning is one of the leading causes of accidental deaths worldwide, particularly in children and adolescents < 19 yr.
 From 2005 to 2009 in the US, children 1 to 4 yr had the highest drowning death rates, and drowning was the 2nd most common cause of death (after congenital anomalies).
 Drowning was the 2nd most common cause of death by injury in children ages 5 to 9 yr and the third leading cause for children < 1 yr and ages 10 to 19 yr.
-Other groups at higher risk of drowning death include
+Other groups at higher risk of drowning death include the following:

 Children from African American, immigrant, or impoverished families